Trump to make statement after Iran retaliates with missile attack aimed at US, coalition forces

 Consequences for Iran severe if Trump ramps up economic warfare, experts say.

-Oil prices surge after Iran's missile attack on US forces in Iraq.
+Stock futures curb losses, oil trims gains after Iran's missile attack on US forces.

 How to avoid Amazon Ring hackers.